Close evaluation of layer potentials in three dimensions: Local analysis

 Using the results for the leading behaviors of $U^{\delta}$ and $V^{\delta}$ from above, we expect the error made by the leading behavior of $U^{\delta}$ given by \eqref{eq:DLP-local} to be $O(\epsilon^{2})$ and the error made by the leading behavior of $V^{\delta}$ given by \eqref{eq:SLP-local} to be $O(\epsilon)$.
 Consequently, the error made by the leading behavior of $u^{\delta}$ is $O(\epsilon)$.

-The asymptotic behavior computed above provides valuable insight into the numerical computation of \eqref{eq:repres-int-sub}.
-For any numerical integration method used to compute \eqref{eq:repres-int-sub} at close evaluation points, large errors are likely to occur when the normal distance from $B$, given by $\epsilon \ell$, is smaller than the fixed discretization length of $B$ about $y^{\star}$.
-For that case, the kernels of the double- and single-layer potentials become sharply peaked about $y^{\star}$ which cannot be adequately resolved on the fixed boundary mesh.
+The asymptotic behavior computed above provides valuable insight into {developing an accurate numerical method for} \eqref{eq:repres-int-sub}.
+For any numerical integration method used to compute \eqref{eq:repres-int-sub} at close evaluation points, large errors are likely to occur when the normal distance from $B$, given by $\epsilon \ell$, is smaller than the fixed discretization length, {$\pi/N$, see PGQ in Fig. \ref{fig:other_quad_methods}}. {In} that case, the kernels become sharply peaked about $y^{\star}$ which cannot be adequately resolved on the fixed boundary mesh.

-The local analysis above indicates that it is advantageous in this setting to consider a rotated coordinate system defined with respect to $y^{\star}$.
-At close evaluation points, the kernels for the double- and single-layer potentials are azimuthally invariant about $y^{\star}$.
-Integrating in a closed circuit that surrounds $y^{\star}$ leads to a natural averaging operation that enhances the asymptotic behavior of the double- and single-layer potentials.
-Furthermore, computing the double- and single-layer potentials with respect to the spherical coordinates $(s,t)$ is essential to capture and control the error with respect to the distance from the boundary, since the explicit factor of $\sin(s)$ yields a smoother function that is more suitable for numerical integration.
+The local analysis above indicates that it is advantageous in this setting to consider: {(i) a rotated spherical} coordinate system defined with respect to $y^{\star}$ {that enhances the asymptotic behavior of the double- and single-layer potentials, and (ii) the use of the spherical Jacobian on the unit sphere, $\sin (s)$, explicitly that yields a smoother integrand}. {Following the above guidelines, one can guarantee an approximation of \eqref{eq:repres-int-sub} that converges linearly with respect to distance from the boundary, $\epsilon$, for a fixed resolution, $N$.}